gjbex/ChatGPT-for-HPC/examples/sourcery/README.md

 generate a pull request with the proposed refactorings against that branch.
 After reviewing the proposed changes, you can merge the pull request.

+Note that this will only work for Python, not for C/C++/Fortran.

 ## Examples